ghenosec/ghenosec/README.md

 ### Hello, my name is Lucas 👋

-- My goal is to become a backend developer, focusing on GO, mongoDB, Docker and PostgreSQL, but I'm always studying other languages.
+- My goal is to become a full stack developer, focusing on GO, Typescript, react, tailwind, prisma, mongoDB, Docker and PostgreSQL, but I'm always studying other languages.

 <div align="center" >
 <a href="https://skillicons.dev"   >